Diet & Weight Loss

 Even homemade salad dressings and vinaigrettes can be chock-full of oil.
 Sub out all or some of the oil for vegetable stock, bean cooking liquid, or seasoned rice vinegar.
 For a thicker consistency without mayonnaise or sour cream, heat a tablespoon of cornstarch and a cup of water over the stove, stirring constantly, until the mixture is thick and clear.
-Make sure you know which myths about fat you need to stop believing right now.
+And before you start your low-fat diet, make sure you know which myths about fat you need to stop believing right now.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.